Skip to content

 What are the magic bytes for .pcx files?

-The magic bytes for ZSOFT Paintbrush file files are 0A at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for ZSOFT Paintbrush file (.pcx) files are 0A at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .pcx file?